esphome/esphome-core/README.md

 }
 ```

-And voilà - esphomelib will now automatically manage everything such as logging to MQTT, Home Assistant MQTT-discovery,
+And voilà - esphomelib will now automatically manage everything such as logging to MQTT, Home Assistant MQTT discovery,
 OTA updates, light effects/transitions, WiFi reconnects, etc. for you - amazing, right?

 ## Powerful Core